Lipen/formal-methods-course/lec-smt.typ

 == Theory of Arrays with Extensionality

-The theory of arrays $cal(T)_"A"$ is useful for modelling RAM or array data structures.
+The theory of arrays $cal(T)_"AX"$ is useful for modelling RAM or array data structures.

 - $Sigma^S = {Sort("A"), Sort("I"), Sort("E")}$ (arrays, indices, elements)
 - $Sigma^F = {"read", "write"}$, where $rank("read") = angle.l Sort("A"), Sort("I"), Sort("E") angle.r$ and $rank("write") = angle.l Sort("A"), Sort("I"), Sort("E"), Sort("A") angle.r$